nlkitai/nlux/pipeline/npm/nlbridge/README.md

 conversational AI interfaces into your web app or website.
 It acts as a bridge between your front-end and the language model API, providing a simple and consistent API to interact with several LLMs.

-`nlbridge` is developed by the same team behind `nlux`, and is designed to work seamlessly with `nlux`.
+`nlbridge` is developed by the same team behind `NLUX`, and is designed to work seamlessly with `NLUX`.

 ### Vanilla JS 🟨 vs React JS ⚛️

-This package `@nlux/nlbridge` is meant for use with the vanilla JS version of `nlux`.
+This package `@nlux/nlbridge` is meant for use with the vanilla JS version of `NLUX`.
 If you're looking for the React JS version, please check the [`@nlux/nlbridge-react`](https://www.npmjs.com/package/@nlux/nlbridge-react) package.